 By using a 3rd party program, you’re essentially handing over valuable pageviews that will negatively affect your blog stats.
-We challenge you to pull up your Instagram Insights and check under “Activity” how many website clicks you get.
+We challenge you to pull up your Instagram insights and check under “Activity” and see how many website clicks you get.
 If you’re not linking to your blog, those are valuable visits you’re losing out on.
 Not to mention ad revenue if you have display ads!

 Plus, you can customize where you want the reader to click through next and add in shopping widgets and subscribe forms.
 Just remember, the goal here is to make it easy for your follower to navigate…less is more!

 How To Create An Instagram Landing Page Using Gutenberg Blocks

 The Gutenberg blocks are a great way to make a standard blog page feel really special.
 You just have to get a little creative and try out some new blocks.
 Here are a few that you can use to create a great Instagram landing page.
-You can see our Instagram landing page in action here!

 To create buttons with text and a link use the Button Block.
 Choose your colors to make them on-brand.
 Add text and a link.
 This is great for quick links like frequently requested blog posts or questions you get from readers.

 Use the headings block to separate out the sections making it easy to understand what’s what.
 This also adds your branding throughout the post and helps to define the areas.
 Maybe add a heading block to share a “shop with me” section and a “most FAQ blog posts”.
 This helps to organize it all especially if you’re using many buttons on the page.

 HTML and Shortcode Blocks

 If you want to add a widget or your LikeToKnow.it feed, you can insert HTML or shortcode easily.
 Make sure to add a heading to this section so your readers know what they’re looking at.
 You can see how easy that is and looks here!